john4web/blog/content/TODO/broken-windows.md

 {{< figure src="/images/broken-windows/broken_windows.jpg" width="80%" caption="Foto by [Tim Arterbury](https://unsplash.com/de/@tim_arterbury?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/de/fotos/zwei-zerbrochene-glasfenster-5Uh-wTSz-q0?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)">}}

 When I read the book *[The Pragmatic Programmer](https://en.wikipedia.org/wiki/The_Pragmatic_Programmer)*, one particular image wouldn’t leave my mind: _broken window panes_.
-In the chapter “Software Entropy”, Andrew Hunt and David Thomas describe a phenomenon that also applies to software development — the famous “broken windows theory”.
+In the chapter “Software Entropy”, Andrew Hunt and David Thomas describe a phenomenon that also applies to software engineering — the famous “broken windows theory”.

 In this blog post, I will explain what this theory is all about and how it can help protect software from slowly decaying over time.

 ## Software Entropy

 The word "Entropy" originates from physics and describes the level of disorder within a system.
 According to the laws of thermodynamics, this disorder naturally tends to increase over time.

+{{< figure src="/images/broken-windows/entropy.jpg" width="40%" caption="The entropy of a closed system always increases.
+The system constantly tends toward maximum disorder.
+Just like the disorder in software.">}}

 Entropy also manifests itself in software development.
 Just as in physical systems, disorder naturally grows over time, gradually causing software to decay.
 This is commonly known as “software rot”.

 Many factors can lead to software rot, but the most crucial one appears to be the psychology/mindset/culture, shaping the project.
 No matter how well a project is planned or how skilled the team, it can still fall into decay over time.
 Still, there are projects that, even in the face of major obstacles and persistent setbacks, succeed in defying the natural pull toward disorder and come out strong.
 But how?